- An indoor padded surface 85 feet wide and 50 yards long with eight-yard endzones.

-- Passing rules in NAL Football are the same as outdoor NCAA Football in which receivers must have one foot in bounds.
-A unique exception involves the a ball that hits the wall in flight.
+Passing rules in NAL Football are the same as outdoor NCAA Football in which receivers must have one foot in bounds.
+A unique exception involves a ball that hits the wall in flight.
 A forward pass that rebounds off the wall is a live ball and is in play until it touches the playing surface.

 - Overtime is conducted the same as in NCAA Football.
 Each overtime period consists of a two-possession series with each team getting one possession on offense and one on defense.
 The team on offense will always start at the designated 25-yard line (unless relocated by a penalty).